 The People’s Map of Global China tracks China’s complex and rapidly changing international activities by engaging an equally global civil society.
 Using an interactive, open access, and online ‘map’ format, we collaborate with nongovernmental organisations, journalists, trade unions, academics, and the public at large to provide updated and updatable information on various dimensions of Global China in their localities.
 The Map consists of profiles of countries and projects, sortable by project parameters, Chinese companies and banks involved, and their social, political, and environmental impacts.
 This bottom-up, collaborative initiative seeks to provide a platform for the articulation of local voices often marginalised by political and business elites.

-Below is a list of of the editors and contributors to this project.
-For further information about this project please refer to our FAQ.
+Below is a list of the editors and contributors to both the Map and GCP.
+For further information about the project, please refer to our FAQ.

 Ching Kwan Lee is a Professor of Sociology at UCLA.
 Her award-winning monographs on China’s turn to capitalism through the lens of labour include Gender and the South China Miracle: Two Worlds of Factory Women (1998), Against the Law: Labor Protests in China’s Rustbelt and Sunbelt (2007), and The Specter of Global China: Politics, Labor and Foreign Investment in Africa (2017).
 Her recent co-edited volumes include The Social Question in the 21st Century: a Global View (2019) and Take Back Our Future: an Eventful Political Sociology of the Hong Kong Umbrella Movement (2019).

 Nicholas Loubere is an Associate Professor in the Study of Modern China at the Centre for East and South-East Asian Studies, Lund University.
 His research examines socioeconomic development in rural China, with a particular focus on microcredit and migration.
 He co-edits the Made in China Journal.